 Are there risks with ketamine treatment?

 A low dosage of ketamine is used to treat depression, making the treatments very safe.
-During the treatment, Dr. Young monitors blood pressure, heart rate and other vitals to ensure patient safety.
+During the treatment, we monitor blood pressure, heart rate and other vitals to ensure patient safety.

 Will I be awake during treatment?

 Each infusion takes about 40 - 60 minutes; the entire appointment lasts approximately 1.5 hours.
 Most patients need six infusions over two - three weeks for optimal results.
 After that, occasional infusions can be administered as needed.